dhutapratama/docs/eloquent-resources.md

         ];
     }

-When returning additional meta data from your resources, you never have to worry about accidentally overriding the `links` or `meta` keys that are automatically added by Laravel when returning paginated responses.
+When returning additional meta data from your resources, you never have to worry about accidentally overriding the `links` or `meta` keys that are automatically added by Lets when returning paginated responses.
 Any additional `links` you define will be merged with the links provided by the paginator.

 <a name="top-level-meta-data"></a>
 #### Top Level Meta Data